Traveling & Safety

 The information below is meant to inform you about travel and safety conditions at your study abroad location.
-Because of the ever-changing nature of the web, we must offer a disclaimer: Whereas we currently find the information on these external websites helpful, Dominican University of California and the Global Education Office are not responsible for the information on these sites.
+Because of the ever-changing nature of the web, we must offer a disclaimer: Whereas we currently find the information on these external websites helpful, Dominican University of California and the Global Education Office are not responsible for information on these sites.

 - 10 Airline Safety Tips: Air travel in the United States and internationally has undergone many changes in recent years.
 These top ten tips will prepare you for a smoother flight.